Honoring Long Branch Senior Citizens

 That Orthodox Jewish group was organized in 1897 and its first temple on Jeffrey Street burned down.
 By August 1919 a new house of worship was opened at 87 Second Avenue.
 The massive stone structure was built for $40,000 and Clarence D. Wilson was architect.
 Most religious services were discontinued in 1977.
 After years of neglect and vandalism the old temple was demolished in December 1985.

-Note: During renovations senior activities will take place in the Adam “Bucky” James Community Center on Wilbur Ray Avenue.
-All services are free to city residents.
+Note: Senior Center Director Pat Scinto-Krosnicki said that all city senior residents are encouraged to stop by and join in the numerous activities.
 Nearly 5,500 Long Branch residents are age 65 and over, according to the 2020 US Census Bureau.

 • City of Long Branch Senior Affairs — HERE.